menu

 Oroville is a very small city located in the state of Washington.
 With a population of 1,827 people and two associated neighborhoods, Oroville is the 228th largest community in Washington.

-As is often the case in a small city, Oroville doesn't have a public transportation system that people use for their commute.
+Oroville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Oroville has a very low overall level of education: only 8.73% of people over 25 hold a 4-year college degree or higher.